Fathers & Sons // The Patrol Series

 Ounces = Pounds, Pounds = Pain

+You're going to be most comfortable if your loaded pack is 20–25% of your bodyweight.
+Trust us.
 Bring the essentials and resist the urge to overpack.
 It's 2–3 days — you don't need backup outfits or extra "just in case" gear.
 Every small item adds up.
 If you're debating whether to bring something, you probably don't need it.
 The list below covers what matters.
 Trust it.

 01